-Indirect GHG Scope 2 emissions de-Chemicals sector (new Porto Marghera plant configuration).
+Indirect GHG Scope 2 emissions decreased by about 3% in 2022 compared to 2021 due to lower consumptions in the Chemicals sector (new Porto Marghera plant configuration).
 These emissions are related to the purchase of energy from third parties for the consumption of the operated assets and are marginal for Eni as electricity is generated mainly through its own installations.